 If you have any questions about the amount your bond needs to be written for or any other aspect of the bonding process, Viking Bond Service will provide you with accurate information tailored to your situation.

-Generally conservator surety bonds cost a percentage of the total assets being protected, and are paid on an annual basis.
+Generally, conservator surety bonds cost a percentage of the total assets being protected and are paid annually.
 With good credit, the conservator bond premium cost is generally in the range of 1% to 4% of the total surety bond amount.
-In many conservatorship cases there are additional upfront costs such as attorney's fees, filing costs, and medical examinations to prove the need for guardianship and appoint a guardian.
+In many conservatorship cases, there are additional upfront costs such as attorney's fees, filing costs, and medical examinations to prove the need for guardianship and appoint a guardian.

 If you're wondering who pays for a guardianship bond, conservatorship costs (including the annual bond premium) are usually paid from the assets of the conservatee.
 In some cases, the conservator can cut down the guardianship bond cost by only insuring a portion of the conservatee's assets, thus lowering the amount of the guardianship surety bond.

-Before a claim is ever filed, conservatees who feel they have been wronged will usually seek compensation directly from the conservator.
-If the conservator is unable or unwilling to pay, the conservatee can exercise their rights as the bond obligee, meaning they can file a claim with the surety bond company.
-Upon receiving the claim, the surety will encourage the principal to settle it outright.
-If the principal refuses once again, the surety will launch an investigation into the validity of the claim.
+Typically, before filing a claim, a conservatee who believes that they have been wronged will seek compensation directly from the conservator.
+If the conservator refuses to compensate – or is unable to – the conservatee can take things further and exercise their rights by filing a claim with the surety bond company.
+Once the surety receives the claim, they start by giving the principal a chance to settle it outright.
+If the principal still doesn't cover the losses, the surety will start the process by investigating the claim's validity.

-Given the nature of financial mismanagement, these kinds of investigations can be a lengthy process involving expensive legal professionals.
+Sometimes, a claim can be easily decided upon.
+In others, a surety might have to involve a legal team, including investigators and specialists, to determine who's at fault.
 When a claim is invalid, the process ends there.
 When one is valid, the principal is once again asked to pay.
-Failing that, the surety steps in to pay, ending the claims process.
-Afterwards, however, the surety company collects however much it settled for from the principal, including fees associated with the investigation.
+If they don't, the surety will compensate the obligee, thus ending the claims process.
+Afterwards, the surety company collects however much it settled for from the principal, including fees associated with the investigation.

 A conservator must have an active bond in good standing for as long as they care for someone else.
-Since guardianship bonds have a one year coverage term, they will need to be renewed every year the conservatorship agreement continues.
+Since guardianship bonds have a one-year coverage term, they will need to be renewed every year as long as the conservatorship agreement continues.
 It's vital not to let bond coverage lapse due to a missed renewal deadline.

 Here are the usual requirements to process a conservator bond: